Ada-Developers-Academy/cs-fun-mock-interviews/01/mock-interview-1-submission.md

 * topics: interview
 ##### !question

 What is the first and last name of the person you partnered with for your mock interview?
+If the individual was not another Adie intern and not part of the instructional staff, please list their association to you (e.g. partner, friend, mentor, intern manager).

 ##### !end-question